trypalette/docs/docs/events.md

 # Events

-Palette's `event` plugin captures platform events.
+Palette's `event` plugin captures events triggered by the user.
+Events are like a trail of breadcrumbs that lead to a janky experience.

 In the browser this means capturing click events like `keypress` and `click`.
-In electron, events on `BrowserWindow` like `move`, `show`, and `hide` are captured.
+In electron's main process, `BrowserWindow` events like `move`, `show`, and `hide` are captured.

-Events are useful for knowing what actions a user took that led to a performance regression or an error.

 ### Usage